In this article, we will deal with two matters pertaining to the crucifixion of Christ:

 [Note: Archer’s explanation does not make specific reference to Luke.]

 Geisler and Howe offer an interesting perspective that provides another plausible explanation.
-On page 362 of their book they state,
+On page 362 of their previously mentioned book they state,

 [I]t is possible that each Gospel only gives part of the complete statement as follows: